top of page

 4. Create a graybox, using Hammer Editor's modeling toolkit, based on the drafted sketch

-5. Test the level to see if it works well within the confines of Counter Strike II's competitive mode
+5. Test the level to see if it works well within the confines of Counter Strike II's competitive mode.
+Continue iterating and testing until it does

 6. Implement modular asset kit to replace place holder assets, adjusting design as needed